 Mozzarella cheese is a widely available, popular cheese used on pizzas, salads, and in several other pasta dishes.

-So, what happens when you go to your fridge to pick out your mozzarella to use in your favorite dish, only to find it has mold growing on it?
-Why has this happened in the first place, can you cut off the moldy parts and eat the rest and how can you stop this from happening again?
+So, what happens when you go to your fridge to pick out your mozzarella cheese to use in your favorite dish, only to find the cheese has mold growing on itOpens in a new tab.?
+Why has this happened in the first place, can you cut off the moldy cheese and eat the rest and how can you stop this from happening again?

 In this article, we answer all these questions and more, so, for all you need to know about mold on mozzarella, keep reading.

-Mold will grow very easily as long as the conditions are right for it, and much as fungi can be complex organisms, their needs are fairly basic.
+Fungi will grow very easily on cheese as long as the conditions are right for it, and much as fungi can be complex organisms, their needs are fairly basic.

-All mold needs to grow, is a source of moisture for hydration, nutrients for sustenance, and the correct temperature range for it to grow.
+All fungi need to grow, is a source of moisture for hydration, nutrients for sustenance, and the correct temperature range for it to grow.

-Mozzarella cheese is a semi-soft cheese, which means its water content is higher than hard cheeses such as cheddar but lower than cream and cottage-style cheeses.
-The amount of moisture within mozzarella is still adequate for mold to live off happily, so its hydration requirements are easily met.
+Mozzarella cheese is a semi-soft cheese, which means its water content is higher than hard cheeses such as cheddar but lower than cream and cottage-style cheese.
+The amount of moisture within mozzarella is still adequate for fungi to live off happily, so its hydration requirements are easily met.
+Mozzarella can develop fungal growth faster than other types of cheese, and this is likely due to its moisture content.

-The cheese also provides the fats, minerals, proteins, and carbohydrates that mold can use as a source of nourishment, so these needs are also met.
+Mozzarella cheese also provides the fats, minerals, proteins, and carbohydrates that fungi can use as a source of nourishment, so these needs are also met.

-The temperature that the cheese is kept at plays a big part in how quickly it will begin to mold, as keeping it refrigerated will certainly slow the rate at which the cheese becomes rancid and grows mold, but even slight fluctuations in temperature, or being left outside of the fridge for too long can rapidly increase the rate at which both molds and bacteria can begin to spread.
+The temperature that the cheese is kept at plays a big part in how quickly it will begin to mold, as keeping it refrigerated will certainly slow the rate at which the cheese becomes rancid and grows fungi, but even slight fluctuations in temperature, or being left outside of the fridge for too long can rapidly increase the rate at which both molds and bacteria can begin to spread across both the surface and interior of the cheese.

-Mozzarella cheese is also a type of cheese that is meant to be eaten whilst it is fresh, because of this, it lacks the preservatives (such as salt) that many other cheeses contain.
-Mozzarella is packaged in brine, water, or whey which helps to keep the cheese fresh for longer, but if removed from the liquid, it had very little defense against mold and bacteria growth.
+Mozzarella cheese is also a type of cheese that is meant to be eaten whilst it is fresh because it is a soft cheese and has no preservatives (such as salt) that many other cheeses contain.
+Mozzarella is packaged in brine, water, or whey which helps to keep the cheese fresh for longer, but if removed from the liquid, it had very little defense against fungal growth and bacteria.

-The brine or any other liquid that the mozzarella comes in acts as a defensive barrier, so keeping it in this fluid will help to preserve it, whilst draining it will certainly cause it to grow mold much more quickly.
+The brine or any other liquid that the mozzarella cheese comes in acts as a defensive barrier, so keeping it in this fluid will help to preserve it, whilst draining it will certainly cause it to grow mould much more quickly.

-There are two main varieties of mold that are commonly found growing on mozzarella cheese, one of which is penicillium, and the other is pink mold or Serratia marcescens.
+There are two main varieties of fungi that are commonly found growing on mozzarella cheese, one of which is penicillium, and the other is pink mold or Serratia marcescens.

-Penicillium molds are one of the most common strains and are found growing within soil, rotting vegetation, fresh fruit and vegetables, and on some cereals.
-Its spores are airborne, so they can find their way into the milk that’s used to make mozzarella, or at any point in the production and storage stages.
+These strains are found growing within soil, rotting vegetation, fresh fruit, and vegetables, and on some cereals, as well as being the most commonly seen growing on and within the cheese.
+Its spores are airborne, so they can find their way into the milk that’s used to make mozzarella cheese, or at any point in the production and storage stages.

-The most obvious signs of mold growth on mozzarella cheese are white, blue, and blue-green to olive green-colored circular patches of growth with a texture that can appear powdery, velvet, or cotton-like.
+The most obvious signs of fungal growth on mozzarella cheese are white, blue, and blue-green to olive green-colored circular patches of growth with a texture that can appear powdery, velvet, or cotton-like.

-The cheese itself will likely already have begun to turn rancid, as this is often when mold will begin to develop, some signs to look out for rancidity include: discoloration, dryness, hardening of the edges, and formation of surface cracks.
-The smell of the cheese will also become slightly sour, so even if you cannot see any surface mold if any of these other symptoms are present, you may need to discard the cheese.
+By this point, the cheese itself will likely already have begun to turn rancid, as this is often when fungi will begin to develop, some signs to look out for rancidity include: discoloration, dryness, hardening of the edges, and formation of surface cracks.
+The smell of the cheese will also become slightly sour, so even if you cannot see any surface mildew if any of these other symptoms are present, you may need to discard the cheese.

-Whilst penicillium strains are most commonly found growing on mozzarella cheese, others can grow.
-The color the mold grows can be a good indication of which particular strain you are dealing with, so the following breakdown may help to assist you in determining the next steps you should take.
+Whilst penicillium strains are most commonly found growing on mozzarella cheese, others can grow and are found growing on many other types of cheese.
+The color the fungus grows can be a good indication of which particular strain you are dealing with, so the following breakdown may help to assist you in determining the next steps you should take.

 Black

-Many strains of mold can form with black coloration (such as Aspergillus), with some more toxic than others.
-It is very difficult to know without testing which strain you would be dealing with, but as some strains of black mold can be highly toxic, it is best to avoid any contact with it and discard it safely as soon as it is seen.
+Many strains of fungi can form with black coloration (such as Aspergillus), with some more toxic than others.
+It is very difficult to know without testing which strain you would be dealing with, but as some strains of black fungi can be highly toxic, it is best to avoid any contact with it and discard it safely as soon as it is seen.
+Black mold grows fairly rarely on cheese, but under the correct circumstances, it certainly can happen.

 Green